Professor Veronica C. Gonzales-Zamora

 After law school, Gonzales-Zamora worked as a judicial law clerk for the chambers of retired Justice Petra Jimenez Maes (’73) of the New Mexico Supreme Court, and as a senior law clerk for Chief Judge M. Monica Zamora (‘87) of the New Mexico Court of Appeals.
 She gained litigation experience as an associate attorney, first, at the David Walther Law Firm (now known as Walther, Bennett, Mayo, Honeycutt, P.C.), a boutique family law firm located in Santa Fe, NM, litigating family law cases involving intricate finances, multiple geographies, or complex custody.
-Second, she worked at the Albuquerque office of Brownstein Hyatt Farber Shreck, LLP, a regional law firm representing corporations in a variety of commercial litigation matters.
+Then, she worked at the Albuquerque office of Brownstein Hyatt Farber Shreck, LLP, a regional law firm representing corporations in a variety of commercial litigation matters.

 Gonzales-Zamora served as a board member of the New Mexico Hispanic Bar Association and the Federal Bar Association’s Civil Rights Law Section.
 She currently serves as board member of the New Mexico chapter of the Federal Bar Association, for which she has chaired the Law Student Mentorship Program beginning with the national pilot program in 2016.
 Gonzales-Zamora is also the founding and current Chair of the Governance Board for Solare Collegiate Charter School, which will be located on the southwest mesa of Albuquerque.